Semiclassical corrections to the photon orbits of a non-rotating black hole: The corrections to the Geodesic and the Photon orbits

 The exact integral differs from the one without the semiclassical parameter almost to order $\tilde{t}$.
-How would these affect the image of the event horizon?
-This is a very interesting question.
-For the purposes of this paper we see how the impact parameter as a function of $\delta$ and therefore the scattering angle is modified due to the semiclassical corrections.
-In fact as we have seen in \cite{luminet}, the $b-b_c$ for the photon orbits with different scattering angles differ by similar order of magnitude.
-In \cite{luminet} using $\phi_{\infty}= \pi/2 + \mu/2$ one finds from the classical integral \be b-b_c = 3.4823 M \exp(-\mu). \ee As $\mu$ is the scattering angle, as shown in the figure.
-Photons which emerge from the black hole after encircling the horizon $n$ number of times, also emerge at the same angle, but the impact parameter differs.
-And thus we get \be b_n -b_c = 3.4823 M \exp(-\mu + 2 n\pi). \ee As $n\rightarrow\infty$ $b\rightarrow b_c$.
-However, our discussion is about let us say $n=3$, then $b_3-b_c\approx 2.39 \times 10^{-9} M$ for $\mu=1 \ {\rm radians}$ and therefore for a photon traversing back to the photographic plate after encircling the black hole three times, the semiclassical fluctuations will be relevant.
+How would these changes affect the image of the event horizon?
+For the purposes of this paper we see how the impact parameter as a function of $\delta$ and therefore the scattering angle is modified due to the semiclassical corrections in a analytic formula.
+As the classical formula is obtained analytically (Equation(\ref{eqn:analytic})), and we try to obtain a similar analytic formula for the semiclassical case too in the following.
+In Equation(\ref{eqn:analytic}), we can see what our numerical table suggests.
+Let us say in Equation(\ref{eqn:analytic}), $n=3$, then $b_3-b_c\approx 2.39 \times 10^{-9} M$ for $\mu=1 \ {\rm radians}$ and therefore for a photon traversing back to the photographic plate after encircling the black hole three times, the semiclassical fluctuations will be relevant for the above formula.
 How does the corrections to $\phi_{\infty}$ observed in the table above due to inherent semiclassical fluctuations of the metric affect the physics of the system?
 For that, we have to solve the equation analytically and obtain a functional relation between $\phi_{\infty}$ and the impact parameter $b$.
 However given the quintic nature of the function $G(u)$ analytical computations could not be obtained, neither did MAPLE or MATHEMATICA give us analytic results.
 We therefore obtained an approximate value for the integral analytically which we discuss next.

 To estimate analytically what the new physics might be, we approximate the square root using a linear order in $\tt$ expansion.
 From equation(\ref{eqn:diff_1}) if we observe the structure of the $G(u)$, then it is of the form $H(u)= G_0(u) [(1- 2M u) h_{rr} - u^2 h_{\phi \phi}] + 1/b^2 [h_{\phi \phi} u^2+ h_{tt}/(1-2Mu)]$.
 The first term has a double root at $1/3M$, however the second term has one root.